Trump campaign seeks to mobilize women in 2020 battleground states

-(Reuters) - President Donald Trump’s re-election campaign is hosting events in 2020 battleground states on Thursday to mobilize and train suburban women, an important voting bloc that defected from Republicans during last year’s congressional contests.
+(Reuters) - President Donald Trump’s re-election campaign hosted events in 2020 battleground states on Thursday to mobilize and train suburban women, an important voting bloc that defected from Republicans during last year’s congressional contests.

-The campaign representatives - who include conservative commentators, a former “Apprentice” contestant, a beauty pageant winner and campaign and White House staff – will try to persuade women to talk openly about their support for Trump and encourage others to do the same.
+Campaign representatives - including conservative commentators, a former “Apprentice” contestant, a beauty pageant winner, and campaign and White House staff – tried to persuade women at gatherings in 13 states including Pennsylvania, Florida and Ohio to talk openly about their support for Trump and encourage others to do the same.

-“We want to empower women to share their stories about why they support President Trump and help bring more supporters into the fold,” said Erin Perrine, a deputy press secretary who will host an event in North Carolina.

-A campaign official involved with the planning said they expect hundreds of attendees at gatherings in 13 states including Pennsylvania, Florida and Ohio.
+Jessie Jane Duff, a member of the advisory board for the Trump campaign’s women coalition, told about 100 mostly white women packed into the basement of the Fairfax County Republican Party headquarters in Virginia that “the greatest threat to Democrats are right here.
+Women.”

+But some women at the Fairfax event, which drew professors, retirees and a software engineer, said they often refrain from discussing their support for Trump because they fear being seen differently in the workplace.

 The latest Reuters/Ipsos poll, conducted this week, shows 39% of women approve of Trump’s performance in office and 56% disapprove.
 The numbers have hovered at these levels for a year.

-Perrine said the numbers did not reflect the true level of support from Trump among women, however.
-She noted, for example, that 51% of the donors in the latest quarter were women.
+Erin Perrine, a deputy press secretary for Trump, said the numbers did not reflect the true level of support for the president among women.
+She noted, for example, that 51% of his donors in the latest quarter were women.

-“We all know about the silent Trump supporter,” Perrine said.
+“We all know about the silent Trump supporter,” said Perrine said, who was scheduled to host an event in North Carolina.

+“We want to empower women to share their stories about why they support President Trump and help bring more supporters into the fold.”

+The events, which coincide with the 99th anniversary of women suffrage, were put together in part by the Trump Victory Leadership Initiative, a grassroots arm of the campaign that will target key demographic groups in the months leading up to the November 2020 election.

 Trump has had a checkered history with women, from messy divorces and allegations of sexual harassment to a video that came out during his 2016 election campaign that showed him bragging about how his money and power allowed him to “grab” women anywhere he liked.